Last Updated: March 26, 2026

 Common Diseases

 Though lyretails are hardy fish, they can succumb to common aquarium illnesses rather quickly.
-For whatever reason, most anthias available in store are usually affected by one ailment or another.
+For whatever reason, most anthias available in store are affected by one ailment or another.
 Because of this, it’s definitely recommended to provide plenty of time for quarantine before adding them to the main display.

-One of the most common marine diseases your lyretail anthias fish are likely to get is a type of Uronema, usually Uronema marinum.
+One of the most common marine diseases your lyretail anthias fish are likely to get is a type of Uronema, Uronema marinum.
 This is a free-living ciliate parasite that uses the host for living, feeding, and reproducing.

 Though most life stages are fulfilled while actively infecting the fish, the parasite can enter the water column and affect other organisms.
 It can survive on bacteria and detritus within the system indefinitely, meaning that it will survive through fallow periods.

 Uronema is very quick to kill and should not be ignored.
-Unfortunately, its symptoms can be difficult to diagnose which can take up valuable treatment time.
+Unfortunately, its symptoms is difficult to diagnose which can take up valuable treatment time.
 The main symptoms are red bumps and abrasions that eventually grow into large, open sores.
 Discoloration, flashing, loss of appetite, and heavy breathing also follow.

-Unfortunately, many hobbyists opt to euthanize their fish once this parasite has displayed itself in the home aquarium; usually, the fish is too far gone and it’s better to sacrifice one to save the whole.
+Unfortunately, many hobbyists opt to euthanize their fish once this parasite has displayed itself in the home aquarium;, the fish is too far gone and it’s better to sacrifice one to save the whole.
 However, if you manage to catch it early enough and have the proper quarantine setup and medications, then there is still some hope.

 The best course of treatment is a 5 minutes freshwater dip and a dose of metronidazole every 48 hours for 10-14 days.
 For best results, it’s also recommended to feed medicated food with a binder like Seachem Focus and Seachem MetroPlex.